 - What are the costs?

-Families adopting an infant through our agency pay a total cost of $29,000.
+Families adopting an infant through our agency pay a total cost of $33,000.
 Our adoption fee falls in the medium to low range of the national average.
-Unique to our infant program is that adoptive families are never burdened with the responsibility of covering birthparent expenses directly.
-We support birthmothers independently through an agency-based fund.
-In this way, families can rest assured that their fee will stay fixed and will not increase depending on the birthmother they are matched with.
-We also offer you the flexibility to pay incrementally as you move through each step of the adoption process.
+Unique to our infant program is that adoptive families are never burdened with the responsibility of covering birth parent expenses directly.
+We support birth mothers independently through an agency-based fund.
+In this way, you can rest assured that your fees are predictable and are not based on the support needs of the birth family that selects you.
+Fees are due as you move from one step of the adoption process to the next.

 - Why Boys & Girls Aid?

-Boys & Girls Aid has been a leader and innovator in child welfare and adoption for more than 127 years.
-We offer flat fees, more possibilities through our two adoption programs, and a lifetime of post-adoption support.
+Boys & Girls Aid has been a leader and innovator in child welfare and adoption since 1885.
+We are an affirming agency and support and celebrate diverse and non-traditional families.
 Our professional and caring staff are dedicated and experienced at making safe and legal placements.
 We have maintained a commitment to the two clinician model to avoid any conflicts of interest.
-This means birthparents and adoptive parents each work with separate clinicians throughout the process.
+This means birth parents and adoptive parents each work with separate clinicians throughout the process.
+We are licensed in both Oregon and Washington and have both an Infant Adoption program and a Foster Care Adoption Program.
+Qualified applicants can participate in one or both programs.
+We offer predictable fees, more possibilities through our two adoption programs, and a lifetime of post-adoption support.
 We’ll be with you every step of the way to help your family grow.